cestastanford/hdlab-web/_posts/2014-07-28-palladio-faqs-0-6-0.md

  12. [How do I get the most out of Map view?](#12)

-### <a name="13"></a>What is a Palladio Data Model?
+### <a name="13"></a>What is a Palladio project?

-Once you’ve uploaded your tabular data into the Palladio interface, you may refine it and save it as a Palladio Data Model to your desktop.
-The Palladio Data Model is saved with the extension .json and includes the schema and structure required to visualize your data in Palladio.
-(Not just any json file will do.)
-Now, as you continue to use Palladio you can shorten the upload and refine stages by uploading your existing palladio.json file (The Palladio Data Model).
-Remember that if you make further changes to your data in the refine stage, you should re-export the Data Model to have a version that reflects your changes.
+A Palladio project begins first with the tabular data you have on your computer.
+Once you’ve uploaded this data into the Palladio interface, you can then refine it, visualize, and save it back to your computer as a Palladio project.
+The Palladio project will be saved with the extension .json and includes the schema and structure required to visualize your data in Palladio the next time you visit.
+(In other words, you cannot simply upload any .json file created elsewhere and expect it to work within the Palladio platform.)
+Now, as you continue to use Palladio, you can shorten the upload and refine stages by uploading your existing palladio.json file (The Palladio project).
+But please remember that if you make further changes to your data in the refine stage, you will have to save this new work as a new .json file in order to have a version of the project that reflects your more recent changes.

 ### <a name="14"></a>Which data formats work with Palladio?